emissary-ingress/emissary/reference/pro/environment.md

 (to a potentially different Redis instance) that is only used for per-second RateLimits.

+If the `APRO_KEYPAIR_SECRET_NAME`/`APRO_KEYPAIR_SECRET_NAMESPACE`
+Kubernetes secret does not already exist when Ambassador Pro starts, it will be automatically created; which obviously requires permission in the ClusterRole to create secrets.
+If the secret already exists (either because an earlier instance of Ambassador Pro already created it, or because it was created manually), then the "create" permission for secrets can be be removed from the ClusterRole.
+If manually providing the secret, it must have the "Opaque" type, with two data
+fields: `rsa.key` and `rsa.crt`, which contain PEM-encoded RSA private and public keys respectively.

 [^1]: This may change in a future release to reflect the Pods's
     namespace if deployed to a namespace other than `default`. https://github.com/datawire/ambassador/issues/1583